Why go fast when you can go hyper-fast?

 This speed has far exceeded earlier expectations of quarterly releases.
 And there is no going back.
 Kimmo describes the situation as follows:

 “We’re now able to move things quickly from designer’s desk to development and production.
 There is no need to revisit old ideas ten months after inception and try to recall what we were thinking.
-The pipeline goes so fast and we will focus on improving production features rather than redefining designs before major release.”
+The pipeline goes so fast and we will focus on improving production features rather than redefining designs before a major release.”

 There is no secret switch